hhu-bsinfo/dxram/doc/QuickStart.md

 # Requirements
-DXRAM requires Java 1.8 to run on a Linux distribution of your choice (MacOSX might work as well but is not supported, officially).
+DXRAM requires Java 1.8 to run on a Linux distribution of your choice (MacOSX does not work for deploying).
 DXRAM uses [ZooKeeper](https://zookeeper.apache.org/) for bootstrapping.

 ## Dependencies